RawFish69/hydroflusher/README.md

 # Enhanced Cycle Time Reduction in Hydraulic Systems

 ## Overview
 This repository contains a study on the interaction between pump curves and system curves within hydraulic systems, and the impact of accumulators on flushing cycle times.
 The integration of an accumulator is expected to improve operational efficiency by allowing for a higher flow rate, thus reducing cycle times and enhancing overall system performance.
+In various industrial applications, the efficiency of hydraulic systems is often determined by the relationship between the pump performance (pump curves) and the system resistance (system curves).
+This project explores the hypothesis that using an accumulator can lead to significant improvements in cycle times, offering a detailed analysis supported by mathematical models and simulations.

 #### Example output (single):
 ![sample Pump Curve Diagram](plots/pump_system_Q_150_H_500_shift_20_63.png)